13 zip codes·Updated June 2026

 84101$1,349/mo

-Get rental comps for any property in Salt Lake City
+Comps for any address in Salt Lake City

 Median Asking Rent by Bedroom